justincredible/Demos/README.md

 Simple demonstration programs.

-`cargo run` is expected to be sufficient.
+`cargo run` is expected to be sufficient, except for shapes which now uses `cargo run -p app`.